 "To see Sid play like that tonight was really inspiring for everybody in our dressing room," Letang said.
 "He was really dangerous."

 Chris Kunitz began a breakout by feeding Malkin at the New York blue line.
-Malkin slipped the puck over to Letang, who flipped a crossing pass to a streaking Kunitz.
-Rangers defenceman Dan Girardi dived headfirst to block it only to watch the puck deflect off his stick and past a surprised Lundqvist to give Pittsburgh the lead.
+Malkin slipped the puck over to Letang, who flipped it toward the net.
+Rangers defenseman Dan Girardi dived headfirst to block the attempted pass to Kunitz, but the puck deflected off Girardi's stick and past a surprised Lundqvist to give Pittsburgh the lead.

 Fleury had little problem letting the one-goal advantage stand up.
 The Rangers rarely challenged him over the final 30 minutes, and Jokinen and Malkin removed any remaining drama by scoring twice in the last 5 minutes.